ggerganov/llama.cpp/README.md

 ./main -m ./models/7B/ggml-model-q4_0.bin -n 128
 ```

-Currently, it's best to use Python 3.9 or Python 3.10, as `sentencepiece` has not yet published a wheel for Python 3.11.

 When running the larger models, make sure you have enough disk space to store all the intermediate files.

 ### Memory/Disk Requirements